UnixJunkie/Durandal/README.txt

 Clusters are listed in a biggest-first (most members) order.

-The 'pole position centers(N):' and following lines indicate that there were other possible biggest clusters, only their centers are listed.
+The 'pole position centers(N):' and following lines indicate that there were other possible biggest clusters;
+only their centers are listed.